Apostrophe after Z (with Examples)

-Apostrophes after ZThis page is about whether to use 's (apostrophe s) or just ' (just an apostrophe) to show the possessive form of a noun that ends -z.
+Apostrophe after ZThis page is about whether to use 's (apostrophe s) or just ' (just an apostrophe) to show the possessive form of a noun that ends with a z.
 In other words, it is about whether to write:

-Forming the Possessive with a Noun Ending ZHere is the answer:
+Forming the Possessive with a Noun Ending ZHere is the quick answer:

 - Gomez' attitude